-Table 7.
-Registering device by using legacy DHCP option tags
+Table 8.
+Registering device by using legacy DHCP o ption tags

 Option Tag Description Name-WMS Data Type-String Code-165 Description-WMS Server FQDN This tag points to the Wyse Management Suite server URL.
 For example, wmsserver.acme.com, where wmsserver.acme.com is fully qualified domain name of the server where Wyse Management Suite is installed. (i) NOTE: HTTPS:// is not required in the Wyse Management Suite URL.
 Name-MQTT Data Type-String Code-166 Description-MQTT Server This tag directs the device to the Wyse Management Suite Push Notification server (PNS).
 For a private cloud installation, the device gets directed to the MQTT service on the Wyse Management Suite server.
 For example, wmsservername.domain.com:1883.
-WDA automatically fetches the MQTT details when devices check in for the first time. (i) NOTE: MQTT is optional for Wyse Management Suite 2.0 and later versions.
+WDA automatically fetches the MQTT details when devices check in for the first time. () NOTE: MQTT is optional for Wyse Management Suite 2.0 and later versions.
 Name-CA Validation Data Type-String Code-167 Description-Certificate Authority Validation You can enable or disable CA validation option if you are registering your devices with Wyse Management Suite on private cloud.
 Enter True, if you have imported the SSL certificates from a well-known authority for https communication between the client and the Wyse Management Suite server.
 Enter False, if you have not imported the SSL certificates from a well-known authority for https com@Wedding2020munication between the client and the Wyse Management Suite server. (i) NOTE: CA Validation is optional for Wyse Management Suite 2.0 and later versions.
 However, Dell Technologies recommends to configure this option tag.
-Name-Group Registration Key Data Type-String This tag directs to the Group Registration Key for the Wyse Management Suite agent.
-For example, in SCDA-DTos91SalesGroup, for the second part of the Group registration key, you must use 8-31 characters, with at least 1 upper,
+Name-Group Registration Key Data Type-String Code-199 Description-Group Registration Key This tag directs to the Group Registration Key for the Wyse Management Suite agent.
+For example, in SCDA-DTos91SalesGroup, for the second part of the Group registration key, you must use 8-31 characters, with at least 1 upper, 1 lower, 1 number, 1 special character.
+However, special characters such as \(backslash), "(double quotes), '(single quote) are not allowed.
+NOTE: Group Token is optional for Wyse Management Suite 2.0 and later versions on private cloud.
+However, there is a known issue that if you do not provide the group token, the device is not moved to unmanaged group.
+Therefore, It is recommended to configure the Group Token key.